lee-to/moonshine-doc/en/appearance/colors.md

 <a name="conversion"></a>
 ## Color Conversion

-`ColorManager` includes the `ColorMutator` utility for converting between HEX and RGB formats:
+`ColorManager` includes the `ColorMutator` utility for converting between HEX and RGB formats.

 ```php
 use MoonShine\ColorManager\ColorMutator;